Antichains for Concurrent Parameterized Games: Concurrent Parameterized Games

 From now on, we assume that all sets \(\opponents{v, a, v'}\) and \(\opponents{v, a, V'}\) are finite unions of intervals, as in our implementation (see~\Cref{sec:experiments}).
-However, the coming developments also apply to any family of sets with effective intersection, union and set difference operations.
+However, the coming developments also apply to any family of sets with effective intersection, union and set difference operations, such as semilinear sets for instance.